ematipico/js-performance/README.md

-# js-performance
+# JS Performance

-A collection of utilities to measure the performance of your application
+A collection of utilities to measure the performance of your application.